The remote islands of Torres Strait are home to a unique Aboriginal culture and a virtually untouched natural environment.

 The fishing is out of this world

 Whether you throw a line in from the wharf on Horn Island, fish with your feet in the waves on Friday Island or head out into the crystal-clear waters of the Arafura Sea, there’s a fishing adventure for you in the Torres Strait Islands.
 With minimal commercial fishing in the region, you’ll find fish like coral trout, sail fish, mackerel, golden snapper and red emperor in huge numbers.
+Throw out your line on your own, or join one of several local fishing tours, including Lax Charters and Tours and Nomad Sportfishing Adventures.

 The military history is fascinating